The giant in random graphs is almost local: Application to the configuration model

 We denote the degree of a uniformly chosen vertex $\Ver$ in $[n]$ by $D_n=d_{\Ver}$.
 The random variable $D_n$ has distribution function $F_n$ given by \eqn{ F_n(x)=\frac{1}{n} \sum_{j\in [n]} \indic{d_j\leq x}, } which is the {\em empirical distribution of the degrees.} Equivalently, $\prob(D_n=k)=n_k/n$, where $n_k$ denotes the number of vertices of degree $k$.
 We assume that the vertex degrees satisfy the following \emph{regularity conditions:}

 \begin{cond}[Regularity conditions for vertex degrees] ~\\ {\bf (a) Weak convergence of vertex weight.} There exists a distribution function $F$ such that, as $n\rightarrow \infty$, \eqn{ D_n\convd D, } where $D_n$ and $D$ have distribution functions $F_n$ and $F$, respectively.
-Further, we assume that $F(0)=0$, i.e., $\prob(D\geq 1)=1$.\\ {\bf (b) Convergence of average vertex degrees.} As $n\rightarrow \infty$, \eqn{ \expec[D_n]\rightarrow \expec[D]<\infty, } where $D_n$ and $D$ have distribution functions $F_n$ and $F$ from part (a), respectively. \end{cond} While Conditions \ref{cond-degrees-regcondII}(a)-(b) may appear to be quite strong, in fact, they are quite close to assuming uniform integrability of $(D_n)_{n\geq 1}$.
+Further, we assume that $F(0)=0$, i.e., $\prob(D\geq 1)=1$.\\ {\bf (b) Convergence of average vertex degrees.} As $n\rightarrow \infty$, \eqn{ \expec[D_n]\rightarrow \expec[D]<\infty, } where $D_n$ and $D$ have distribution functions $F_n$ and $F$ from part (a), respectively. \end{cond} Note that Conditions \ref{cond-degrees-regcondII}(a)-(b) are equivalent to Condition \ref{cond-degrees-regcondII}(a) and uniform integrability of $(D_n)_{n\geq 1}$.
+While Conditions \ref{cond-degrees-regcondII}(a)-(b) may appear to be quite strong, in fact, they are quite close to assuming uniform integrability of $(D_n)_{n\geq 1}$.
 Indeed, when $(D_n)_{n\geq 1}$ is uniformly integrable, then there is a subsequence along which $D_n$ converges in distribution as in Condition \ref{cond-degrees-regcondII}(a), and along this subsequence also Condition \ref{cond-degrees-regcondII}(b) holds.
 We can then apply our results along this subsequence.

-\paragraph{\bf The giant in the configuration model} We now come to our result on the connected components in the configuration model $\CMnd$, where the degrees $\bfdit=(d_i)_{i\in[n]}$ satisfy Conditions \ref{cond-degrees-regcondII}(a)-(b).
-For a graph $G$, we write $v_k(G)$ for the number of vertices of degree $k$ in $G$, and $|E(G)|$ for the number of edges.
-The main result concerning the size and structure of the largest connected components of $\CMnd$ is the following:
+\paragraph{\bf The giant in the configuration model.} We now come to our result on the connected components in the configuration model $\CMnd$, where the degrees $\bfdit=(d_i)_{i\in[n]}$ satisfy Conditions \ref{cond-degrees-regcondII}(a)-(b):